kabornblack/pizza-menu/README.md

-Pizza Menu Co - React Application
+## Pizza Menu Co - React Application
 Welcome to the README for the "Pizza Menu Co" React application!
 This project is a simple web application that showcases a menu of delicious Italian pizzas.
 Users can view the available pizzas, their ingredients, prices, and order online during the restaurant's open hours.
 Here, we'll provide you with essential information on how to set up, run, and use this application.

+---

-Table of Contents
+# Table of Contents
 Project Overview
-Getting Started
 Usage
 Contributing

-License
-Project Overview
+#Project Overview
 The "Pizza Menu Co" React application is designed to display a menu of pizzas available at a fictional pizzeria.
 It provides information about each pizza, including its name, ingredients, price, and availability status.
 The application is divided into three main components:

 Header: Displays the restaurant name.